williamouyang/okta.github.io/_source/docs/api/resources/sessions.md

 | cookieTokenUrl | URL for a a transparent 1x1 pixel image which contains a one-time session token which when visited sets the session cookie in your browser for your organization.                  |
 |----------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-> The `cookieTokenUrl` is deprecated as modern browsers block cookies set via embedding images from another origin (cross-domain)
+> The `cookieTokenUrl` is deprecated as modern browsers block cookies set via embedding images from another origin (cross-domain).

 ### Session Status